iOS 14 and MMPs: Where we stand right now

 1. Fingerprinting and probabilistic matching

-This method works quite well, but since it’s not 100% accurate, it’s considered a probabilistic method.
+This method can work quite well, but since it’s not 100% accurate, it’s considered a probabilistic method.
 MMPs have been improving this mechanism for a while, and while we see more room for innovation and claims about improved accuracy, there still exists the question of Apple’s opinion on fingerprinting.

 While probabilistic matching is relatively non-invasive from a privacy standpoint, Apple has taken a very active stance against it as part of the ITP framework, which was designed to bring privacy to the Web, and their IDFA changes seem to be following that same framework.
 More so, in one of the WWDC videos they seem to consider “fingerprinted ID” as a type of tracking that should not be allowed if the user didn’t explicitly opt-in.